 Who Makes Money off Hitler's Royalties Today?

 When Hitler committed suicide in 1945, his nephew Leo Raubal (his half sister's child) had a very legitimate claim to the royalties, which could have been worth millions of dollars, but Leo adamantly refused to have anything to do with Mein Kampf's profits.
 Therefore Mein Kampf became property of the state of Bavaria, Hitler's place of residence.
 Bavaria has outlawed publishing of Mein Kampf in Germany since the war ended, however under German copyright law the book becomes public domain on April 30th 2015, 70 years after the author's death.
 At that time, anyone with a printing press can sell the book within Germany and not pay a single royalty.

-After the war, the American publishing company Houghton Mills purchased the U.S. rights to Mein Kampf from the government's Office of Alien Property for $37,000.
-Houghton Mills would go on to earn $700,000 in royalties over the next 20 years which they ended up donating to charity amid wide public outcry and protest.
+After the war, the American publishing company Houghton Mifflin purchased the U.S. rights to Mein Kampf from the government's Office of Alien Property for $37,000.
+Houghton Mifflin would go on to earn $700,000 in royalties over the next 20 years which they ended up donating to charity amid wide public outcry and protest.

 The royalty situation in other countries varied.
 In the U.K., Mein Kampf was banned from being published from 1945 – 1969, after which all collected royalties were donated to anonymous charities.
 It turned out to be difficult to find a charity that would accept the royalties since most considered the funds to be blood money.
 Mein Kampf was unrestricted in other countries and has recently gone on to become a best seller in countries like Sweden, India and Turkey.
 Those royalties are begrudgingly accepted by the state of Bavaria, then distributed to charity.